jdupl/iot-greenhouse-ctrl/README.md

 # iot-greenhouse-ctrl
-IOT greenhouse controller on Onion Omega with Python
+IOT greenhouse controller on Raspberry Pi with Python